Paulist Fathers: Hecker and the early years

 Isaac Hecker was a priest of the Congregation of the Most Holy Redeemer (Redemptorists), as were all the founding members of the Paulists.
 Following their conversion to Catholicism, they wanted to create an institute of priests that could evangelize the people of North America in ways that would be more effective than previous methods.
 Hecker advocated using the popular means of his day, primarily preaching, the public lecture circuit, and the printing press.
+Hecker's zeal was fueled by his conviction of the insufficiency of Protestantism.
+He considered it prophetically inevitable that the people of the United States would convert to the Catholic Church and a new Catholic civilization would begin.

 Meanwhile, a misunderstanding had arisen between the American Redemptorists and their superiors.
 In order to seek a final and authoritative settlement of the difficulty, Hecker went to Rome as the representative of the American Fathers, to lay their case before the superior general of the order.
 Upon his arrival, he found the general and his council extremely hostile, and on the third day he was expelled from the order.

 Hecker was supported by Redemptorist Fathers George Deshon, Augustine Hewit, Francis Baker, and Clarence Walworth, who were themselves converts to Catholicism from the Episcopal Church and were influenced significantly by the Oxford Movement.
 Hecker and his companions were soon after dispensed from their Redemptorist vows and were granted permission to found the Paulist Fathers in 1858 as the Missionary Priests of Saint Paul the Apostle, in honor of Paul of Tarsus, by Pope Pius IX.